 Unhappy, yet talkative customers are a golden source of information for your business.
 They desperately want your company to change and build a better experience for them.
 If they’re dealt with carefully, they can turn into your greatest advocates.

 #1: Address the feedback quickly

 It shouldn’t come as a surprise that the more efficient your team is in solving the customer’s issue, the more satisfied the customer will be.
-That’s exactly what was found out in the recent study by Zendesk: a faster response rate correlates with the higher customer satisfaction.
+Studies show that a faster response rate correlates with the higher customer satisfaction.
 It is important to remember, that each customer is unique and their customer experience is unique too.
 Don’t underestimate the power of human connection and don’t be afraid to be proactive.

 That’s exactly why TourRadar, an online marketplace for travelers to compare and book multi-day tours with ease, prefers calls to an online messaging system or email when talking to dissatisfied customers. ”When we know a customer is unhappy, we normally focus on responding to them as quickly and efficiently as possible so that we can find the best solution to their issue, – shares Carly Hulls, Head of Customer Support at TourRadar, – “When a customer is unhappy, we almost always get on the phone to give them a call as we find this is the best way to communicate through a problem.
 This is because conversations via email or online chat can often be viewed differently on the other side of the screen and being on the phone can clear up miscommunications easier.”

 Now that it’s settled, that you have to address the negative feedback individually and efficiently, let’s move on to the strategic decisions to understand and eliminate negative feedback (check this article to get new tips on how to talk with your unhappy customers).

 #2: Encourage the feedback